Walking the Camino de Santiago

 No, you don’t have to be religious to walk the Camino.
 People from over 150 nationalities and various backgrounds walk the Camino each year.

-Many do so for religious or spiritual reasons, but more are walking the Camino for a unique experience, a personal challenge, or simply to take a break from everyday life.
+Many embark on the Camino for religious or spiritual reasons.
+Others seek a unique experience, personal challenge, or a break from daily life.

 Statistics from the Pilgrim’s Office in Santiago showed that just 27% of pilgrims walked the Camino for religious reasons in 2020.
 Everyone has their own ‘Camino’, and each pilgrim has reasons to walk to Santiago; they are as important as each other.